ex-jedi/beginner-javascript-tutorials/README.md

       // Console: 10
   ```

-- Objects can be merged with the spread operator
+- Objects can be merged with the spread operator.
-- You can also add properties onto the merged object literal
+- You can also add properties onto the merged object literal.

   ```javascript
         const meatInventory = {